 My tale today involves defining the word "expert."
 The rubric for one of our job categories requires it members to be a "recognized expert in their field."
 I have been mulling over what it means to be an expert.
 My own imprecise definition is someone who is a master of their field and who is recognized by others as such.
+So if I wanted to hire an expert cloud architect engineer, how would I select the expert from a sea of candidates?
+Would simply having a google cloud architect certification make an expert of someone?
+Or does it require something more?
 Let's see if I can put a finer edge on my definition.

 Since I know others have had these questions before me, I started my research with a Google search.
 After a bit of time, I saw a very interesting reference on this blog -- by the way, a great blog on teaching statistics and design of experiments.
 It makes sense that educators would be thinking about the definition of an expert.